Twitter Says It Won't Be Banning Donald Trump

-Twitter, which happens to be Donald Trump's favourite social media platform, says that even after posting what North Korea considers a "clear declaration of war", the sitting president won't be banned from expressing his thoughts in 140 characters or less.
+Twitter, which happens to be Donald Trump's favorite social media platform, says that even after posting what North Korea considers a "clear declaration of war," the sitting president won't be banned from expressing his thoughts in 140 characters or less.
 According to the AV Club, it boils down to one thing: Trump's posts bring more eyes to Twitter.

 Advertisement